PastelGoose/SmartQuestions/_PRESS-RELEASE.md

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
   As a teacher, how do you offer practice problems to your student body that address the problem areas of all students?
 Do you cater to the needs of the worst student or the average?
-How do you challenge above-average students.
+How do you challenge above-average students?
 We developed a system that allows you to help every student no matter what level they are on.

 ## Problem ##
   > Describe the problem your product solves.